DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-09-oneira-update-may.md

 <h2 class="post-h2">Polishing and Touching Up</h2>

 Mainly, now that we have a <a class="post-link" href="https://store.steampowered.com/app/3521080/ONEiRA/?utm_source=website&utm_medium=other&utm_campaign=wishlist&utm_content=blogpost_5" target="_blank">Steam page</a> up and running, the focus has been on making a trailer and ensuring that the necessary features and areas are polished.
-SO, as a result, a lot of areas have gotten a proper lighting pass and a brand new look 😎
+SO, as a result, a lot of areas have gotten a proper lighting pass and a brand new look. 😎

 <img class="img-fluid post-image w-100" src="/assets/img/blog/oneira_ss_1.jpg">

 <img class="img-fluid post-image w-100" src="/assets/img/blog/oneira_ss_2.jpg">

 In my eyes, environmental lighting is such an underestimated part of game development as it seems like a small cog in the machine but really makes a world of difference.
-If done right, it makes a game come to life and helps guide the player to what is important.
+If done right, it makes a game come to life and helps guide the player. ✨

 <h2 class="post-h2">Laying the UI Groundwork</h2>